NoachDev/flutter_graph_view/doc/en/options.md

 ### Tap Panel (Click Information)

-Show detailed panel when user taps a vertex:
+A widget called when user tap over a vertex.
+Them is, normaly, for show contextual data:

 ```dart
 options.vertexTapUpPanel = Container(